Joshua-Miles/flatiron-program-learning-goals/README.md

--

-  - Identify basic syntax differences between JavaScript and Ruby
-  - Explain how JavaScript will find the value of a variable based on scope
-  - Explain how to traverse data structures in JavaScript
-  - Define variable hoisting

 - Asynchronous Programming
   - Describe asynchronous programming
   - Explain how callback functions are used to manage asynchronous programming
   - Explain how promises are used to manage asynchronous programming